oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             Determines whether the server certificate DN should be matched in addition to the regular certificate verification that is performed.

-            If the ``sslServerCertDN`` parameter is not provided, host name matching is performed instead.
+            If the ``sslServerCertDN`` property is not provided, a partial DN match is performed instead.
+A partial match matches the hostname that the client connected to against the CN of the certificate DN or the SAN of the certificate.

             The default value is *True*.

-            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>`.
+            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

             .. versionadded:: 6.0
+        * - ``sslAllowWeakDNMatch``
+          - Boolean
+          - Thin
+          - .. _createpoolpoolattrssslallowweak:

+            Enables the connection to use either a weaker or more secure DN matching behavior when the ``sslServerDNMatch`` property is set.

+            If the value is *True*, then the ``sslServerDNMatch`` property uses a weaker DN matching behavior which only checks the server certificate (and not the listener certificate), and allows the service name to be used for partial DN matching.
+The DN matching for a partial match first matches the host name that the client connected to against the CN of the database server certificate DN or the SAN of the database server certificate.
+If this fails, then the service name is matched against the CN of the database server certificate DN.

+            If the value is *False*, then the ``sslServerDNMatch`` property uses a more secure DN matching behavior which checks both the listener and server certificates, and does not allow a service name check for partial DN matching.
+The DN matching for a partial match matches the host name that the client connected to against the CN of the certificate DN or the SAN of the certificate.
+The service name is not checked in this case.

+            The default value is *False*.

+            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

+            .. versionadded:: 6.1
         * - ``httpsProxy``
           - String
           - Thin